icecube/icetray-public/icetray/resources/docs/i3frame.rst

    frame.Get<shared_ptr<I3Particle> >("seed");

 as this const I3ParticlePtr is a const pointer to a nonconst particle;
-the pointer isn't changable, and the particle is.
+the pointer isn't changeable, and the particle is.
 This is of course the opposite of the desired effect, and by design, the line above won't compile.
 The second typedef, TConstPtr, is the correct one::

  I3ParticleConstPtr particle = frame.Get<I3ParticleConstPtr>("seed");

 Wherein the pointer to the particle is mutable, but the particle itself is not.
-If you look at the code with the typdefs lifted, you can see that the const is associated with the particle, not the pointer::
+If you look at the code with the typedefs lifted, you can see that the const is associated with the particle, not the pointer::